andreimitea30/Licenta/README.md

 Hands are assigned to the left/right slot by MediaPipe's `handedness` classifier (which reports the person's own left/right hand, not a mirror-image convention).
 When a hand isn't detected in a frame, that slot is filled with zeros and a visibility of 0; when detected, hands get visibility = 1 (the model lacks per-landmark visibility for hands).
 Body landmarks still use MediaPipe's real visibility score.

-A practical concern: the splits CSV files generated under WSL contained Linux absolute paths (`/home/andrei/Licenta/Licenta/haa500_v1_1/...`) which fail on Windows.
-The extractor includes a path-translation step that strips everything up to `haa500_v1_1/` and rebuilds against the local `ROOT_DIR`.

 Extraction speed averaged ~14 videos per minute on CPU MediaPipe (both tasks running per frame).
-The full 10,000-video re-extraction took ~12 hours wall-clock, completed without errors.
+The full 10,000-video re-extraction took ~12 hours.

 ### Graph topology for `st_gcn_v5.py`